u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/year_end.rst

 - Run a :ref:`tax report <reporting/tax-report>`, and verify that all tax information is correct.
 - Reconcile all accounts on the :ref:`balance sheet <reporting/balance-sheet>`:

-  - Update the bank balances in Odoo according to the actual balances found on the bank statements.
+  - Update the bank balances in Thrive Bureau ERP according to the actual balances found on the bank statements.
   - Reconcile all transactions in the cash and bank accounts by running the :ref:`aged receivables
     <reporting/aged-receivable>` and :ref:`aged payables <reporting/aged-payable>` reports.
   - Audit all accounts, being sure to fully understand all transactions and their nature, making